raymondngiam/CarND-Behavioral-Cloning-Project/README.md

 ## Behavioral Cloning

 ### Overview

 This is a project for Udacity's Self Driving Car Nanodegree.
 The objective is to train a convolutional neural network for autonomous prediction of steering angles from camera images.

+### Video demo

+You can see the video demo of the final outcome at [here](https://vimeo.com/240369937).

+### Final report

+You can view the final report of this project at [writeup.pdf](https://github.com/raymondngiam/CarND-Behavioral-Cloning-Project/blob/master/writeup.pdf).

 ### Dependencies

 - python==3.5.2
 - numpy
 - matplotlib